-As they have in the past, the Board faces the difficult task of deciding whether the project may proceed, and will need to weigh the public benefits of the proposed project against the remaining cultural impacts to the summit plateau.
+As they have in the past, the Board faces the difficult task of deciding whether the project may proceed.
 OCCL has tried its best to represent the range of viewpoints on this project, and has included the full text of many documents for the record.